DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Are Old CDs Worth Keeping?

-CDs were designed to last for years, so if you have old CDs of your favorite bands, they may be worth holding on to.
+CDs were designed to last for years, so if you have old CDs of your favorite bands, they may be worth keeping.
 Like people who collect vinyl, there are still people who maintain their CD collection.

 Of course, with many computers no longer equipped with CD drives, you wonder what to do with old CDs.
 In this case, you will need to ask yourself whether you want to purchase a CD player or where to sell CDs instead.